-6. Admission to trading of the issued shares.
-The Company will request admission to trading of the shares that are effectively issued by virtue of this delegation and delegate to the Board of Directors the administrative processes and actions needed to admit these to trading before the competent bodies.

-7. Power of substitution.
-The Board of Directors is authorized (under the provisions of Article 249 bis I) of the Spanish Corporate Enterprises Act) to delegate the powers delegated by this agreement to its Executive President, the Secretary of the Board of Directors or the Company's Financial Manager.
+- 6. Admission to Trading.
+The Company shall request admission of the shares actually issued to trading in virtue of this delegation, thereby delegating to the Board of Directors the completion of all procedures and actions necessary before the competent authorities in order for the shares issued to be admitted for trading. - 7.
+Power of Substitution.
+The Board of Directors is authorized (under the provisions of Article 249 bis 1) of the Spanish Corporate Enterprises Act) to delegate the powers delegated by this agreement to its Executive President, the Secretary of the Board of Directors or the Company's Financial Manager".